 Keep people off-balance and in the dark by never revealing the purpose behind your actions.
 If they have no clue what you are up to, they cannot prepare a defense.
 Guide them far enough down the wrong path, envelope them in enough smoke, and by the time they realize your intentions, it will be too late.

-When I hear Paulson, Bernanke and Bush discuss the banking crisis, I can’t help but to think of this Law.
+When I hear Paulson, Bernanke and Bush discuss the banking crisis, I can’t help but think of this Law.
 Get the public hot and bothered over executive compensation or some other minor issues while the real plan unfolds.
 What is the real intent?

-I did several more hours of reading and found an alternate theory which makes more sense to me.
+I did several more hours of reading and found an alternate theory that makes more sense to me.
 Granted I am an arm-chair economist, so I could be 100% wrong.
 I’ll do my best to explain my current thoughts.

 - The United States runs a deficit to the tune of $2 Billion a day.
 To get the $2 Billion, we sell Treasuries.
 Most of the $2 Billion comes from China.